 1994 saw Boredoms' last experiment with this kind of violent noise in Chocolate Synthesizer, a carnival of comical sound landscapes mixed in with the aggression of Soul Discharge.
-After 1994, Boredoms saw a drastic change in sound that would lead them to their second masterpiece, Super ae, in 1998.
-Psychedelic jams, krautrock influences, with a few remnants of their noisy past elevated Boredoms to levels nobody expected.
+After 1994, Boredoms saw a drastic change in sound that would lead them to their second masterpiece, Super æ, in 1998.
+Psychedelic jams, Krautrock influences, with a few remnants of their noisy past elevated Boredoms to levels nobody expected.
 1999 saw an evolution in this sound, where Boredoms once again raised the bar on their last album with Seiichi Yamamoto on guitar: Vision Creation Newsun.
-A fantastic tribal, space rock bonanza far and away from the beginnings of Soul Discharge's barking.
+A fantastic tribal, Space Rock bonanza far and away from the beginnings of Soul Discharge's barking.

 Boredoms would go on hiatus for several years before reforming as V∞redoms, with three drummers along with Yamantaka Eye.
 They continue to tour to this day.